About the University

 California State University, San Bernardino

 Cal State San Bernardino is part of the California State University system, the largest and most diverse system of public higher education in the country.
-The CSU’s 23 campuses plus its off-campus centers serve more than 450,000 students, extending from Humboldt State in Arcata in the north to San Diego State in the south.
+The CSU’s 23 campuses plus its off-campus centers serve more than 450,000 students, extending from Humboldt State in Arcata in the north to San Diego State in the south, as well as employing approximately 63,000 faculty and staff to serve those students’ needs.

 The oldest campus—San José State University—was founded in 1857 and became the first institution of public higher education in California.
 California State University, Channel Islands is the newest CSU campus, opening in fall 2002, with freshmen arriving in fall 2003.